blobbybilb/Tuplite/README.md

 A zero-config, zero-SQL type based DB interface (for SQLite)

 Made for TypeScript ~~and Python~~, and uses their type systems to provide a fully managed, type-safe, and easy to use DB interface.
+Not intended for high performance (it's a replacement for JSON files in a directory, not for ORMs/document DBs).

 ## Install